The Queen's Mine

-Currently the Queen's Mine is in production extracting 20 Tons per month.
-Over the next three years we will be ramping up production to 2,500 Tons per month via a comprehensive scanning and drilling program.
+Currently the Queen's Mine is in production extracting 10 - 20 Tons per month.
+RS Mines is now planning and ramping up production to 100 Tons per month via further comprehensive scanning and drilling programs.
 RS Mines extracts what can be said to be the best form of graphite in the world, natural Sri Lankan, high purity carbon, crystalline vein graphite.
 Clients from all over the world have praised the quality of graphite that is extracted from the Queen's Mine, with the bulk of the extracted graphite having a purity of 97%+ hitting highs of 99%+ with a highly crystalline structure.
 In a recent joint collaboration with the Toyota Technological Institute, Japan, we were able to visualise perfect graphene sheets via SEM and STM analyses, to view the collaborative work click on the following link; Collaboration between RS Mines, Toyota Technological Institute - Japan, & Mission Vector Partners - Japan on Surface Analysis of HOPG (Highly Ordered/Oriented Pyrolytic Graphite).
 You can also take a look at our client feedback page to learn more about our special materials.

-RS Mines will be executing further VLF scanning over the whole Queens Mine anomaly, this will then be followed by the Queen's Mine drilling program.
-While all of these tasks are being executed, the main shaft inside the Queen's Mine will continue extraction.
+RS Mines is now executing further VLF scanning over the Northern section of the Queens Mine anomaly, this will then be followed by the second round of drilling.
+While all of these tasks are being executed, the main shaft inside the Queen's Mine will continue its progress and extraction.

 RS Mines - Queen's Mine: Chronological Reports

 For material analyses visit our Clients & Collaborators page.